PixelShadow/DaCube/README.md

 # DaCube
-A cube rotating arround x, y and z axis at different speeds, made with SDL2.
+A cube rotating arround x, y and z axis at different speeds, made with C++.

+Press the escape key to close the window.

+Made with the Eigen v3.3, Eigen and cmath libraries.